ESX-PUBLIC/esx_coronergate/README.md

 I add Hacking fonction and modify the preview.

 To access to the Archive Room, One ambulance have to be on town.
+An alerte will popup to the ambulance when someone search on the ArchiveRoom

 You can change to more ambulance if you want.